oroinc/documentation/user_guide_marketing_tools/magento/magento_newsletter_subs.rst

 .. image:: ../../img/magento_entities/nl_menu.png
-   :alt: Click magento newsletter subscribers
+   :alt: Magento newsletter subscribers section in the main menu

 From the :ref:`grid <doc-grids>` of Magento Customers you can: